retis-org/retis/docs/collectors/overview.md

 collection mode (the `collect` sub-command).
 They are responsible of handling specific data (eg. `skb`) or logical parts of the stack (eg. `ct`).

-They can be enabled explicitly using the `--collectors` argument or automatically started when that argument is not given.
-When started automatically collectors check for prerequisites and can opt-out of the collection (eg. the `ovs` collector won't run if OpenvSwitch is not used on the target machine).
+The set of collectors to use is controlled by the `--collectors` argument.
+If collectors are explicitly requested they become mandatory.
+If the `auto` special key work is used (this is the default value), all collectors are started if their prerequisites are met.
+Both `auto` and explicit collectors can be mixed, in which case some collectors will be required while others used only if their prerequisites are met.
+Setting `--collectors skb,auto` will require the `skb` collector to start and make Retis to fail otherwise, while allowing for example to put the `ovs` collector aside if Open vSwitch is not used on the target machine.

 The event sections produced by collectors do not always map 1 to 1 and are documented in their [own section](../events/intro.md).